DiegoZapata0804/Forecast-TimeSeries/README.md

 # Forecast_TimeSeries
- Project about applying different kind of forecast models
+ Project involves applying different kind of forecasting models

- This project tries to summarize some forecast model such as :
+ This project aims to summarize some forecast models, such as :

  - LSTM (Long-Short Term Memory)
  - GRU (Gated Recurrent Unit)